Home / Guides / Window Cleaning

 6. Get general liability insurance

 Apply through Next Insurance or Simply Business.
 Window cleaning insurance costs $30-$60/month for $1M coverage.
-You need this before your first paid job — one broken window without insurance could bankrupt you.
+You need this before your first paid job.
+One broken window without insurance could bankrupt you.

 Time: 30 minutes · Cost: $30 - $60/month